iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

         role: mongo
     ```

-2. Apply the yaml config:
+4. Running the command to apply the YAML file.

     ```bash
     kubectl apply -f mongodb-service.yaml
     ```

-### Create MongoDB cluster using pv provided for IOMesh Storage

-1. Use StatefulSet to create a MongoDB cluster
+5. Create a StatefulSet for MongoDB.
+In the field `storageClassName`, type the StorageClass you choose in Step 1.

     ```yaml
     apiVersion: apps/v1beta1